httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 In HTTP/1.1, a server that relies on client authentication for a subset of users or resources does not request a certificate when the connection is established.
 Instead, it only requests a client certificate when a request is made to a resource that requires a certificate.
-TLS 1.2 [RFC5246] accomodates this by permitting the server to request a new TLS handshake, in which the server will request the client's certificate.
+TLS 1.2 [RFC5246] accommodates this by permitting the server to request a new TLS handshake, in which the server will request the client's certificate.